 What dogs are under the Dangerous Dogs Act UK?

 All dogs are covered by Section 3 (dangerously out of control).
-Section 1 names the banned dog breeds (types) above, and England/Wales also restrict the XL Bully.
+Section 1 names the banned breeds (types) above, and England/Wales also restrict the XL Bully.
 Penalties range up to an unlimited fine and prison; courts can order destruction or allow strict exemption conditions.

 Conclusion